Treatments and Services

 - New ways to prepare children for transplant if they do not have a fully matched donor.
 Drs.
 Lauri Burroughs and Ann Woolfrey lead these studies.

 - Approaches that help children avoid graft-versus-host disease (GVHD) after transplant.
-Dr. Marie Bleakley work on ways to control T cells from donors so they do not attack the cells of transplant patients.
+Dr. Marie Bleakley works on ways to control T cells from donors so they do not attack the cells of transplant patients.

 - Gene replacement therapy for children with some types of inherited conditions that affect the blood or immune system.